 Four weekends ago my sisters and I sorted through, looked at, and wondered at the amount of stuff in my parent’s home.

 The kitchen cabinets held more than we could have imagined.
 And so did the hutch in the dining room.
-Mom collected pretty tea cups, candle holders, vases, figurines and other unique glass items.
+Mom collected pretty tea cups, candle holders, various colors of taper candles, vases, figurines and other unique glass items.
 My dad’s office held the pencils, pens and highlighters that sat on his drafting table.
 An assortment of matchbooks, business cards, rubber bands, old stamps, pocket knives, his ledgers, old to-do lists and all kinds of items filled the drawers of his desks.

 The closets were full, too.
 Mom’s clothes were sorted by color.
 Dad’s for convenience.
 Her favorite blouse hung in hers, his old work shirt in his.
 Dad’s old puffy Alabama jacket that Mom hated hung in the foyer closet.
 The card tables and chairs we used on holidays leaned against the wall and the bucket of toys that all the grandkids played with were there.